Environmental Health will Determine our future!

 Environmental Management at the heart of new businesses

 Environmental sustainability is the way of the future.
-With the ever-increasing trend to reduce waste and emissions, increase energy efficiency and minimise practices that may threaten our natural resources, more and more organisations are realising the importance of environmental management and implementing environmental initiatives as core values into their business plans.
+Reduce waste and emissions, increase energy efficiency and minimise practices that may threaten our natural resources

-This course is different to many others, because it goes well beyond just teaching you basic management skills, but offers a solid foundation of the necessary science and environmental background.
+This course goes beyond teaching basic management skills - it provides a solid foundation in necessary scientific and environmental-based background.

 -